izmaxxsun/devsecops/python.md

 # iterating on dictionary
 new_dict = {key:value for (key,value) in dict.items() if test}
 ```
+- Dynamic typing - can change type of variable (e.g. int to string) which is unique

 ## Experience
 Robot Test Framework - test automation using Selenium